 Primary Care Doctor on Long Island.

-Find a top rated primary care doctor close to you at Heart and Health Medical.
-Our primary care physicians accommodate your busy schedule with late hours and are experienced treating patients of all ages.
+Find a top-rated primary care doctor close to you at Heart and Health Medical.
+Our primary care physicians accommodate your busy schedule with late hours and are experienced in treating patients of all ages.

 What is a Primary Care Doctor?

 A primary care provider (PCP) is a physician who provides initial care for a person with an undiagnosed health concern as well as continuing care for various medical conditions.
 Your primary care provider may alternatively be referred to as you general practitioner (GP).
 General practice envelops all ages, genders, every organ systems, and every illness.
 They are also qualified to treat women’s health.

 Obstetrics and Gynecology are two fields of medicine that involve the female reproductive organs.